tainacan/tainacan-wiki/dev/setup-local.md

 * WordPress version
 * Optional: skip create database

-\* `WordPress Test Directory` will be created with 2 sub folders:
+\* `WordPress Test Directory` will be created with 2 subfolders:

 * `wordpress-test` - An installation of WordPress
 * `wordpress-tests-lib` - As the name says, the WordPress Tests Library

-Inside `tests` folder, edit the file called `bootstrap-config-sample.php` and inform the folder where you installed your WordPress Test Library.
+Inside the `tests` folder, edit the file called `bootstrap-config-sample.php` and inform the folder where you installed your WordPress Test Library.
 This will be `/path/to/wordpress-test-folder/wodpress-tests-lib`.
 Save the file as `bootstrap-config.php`.

 Note that the installation script will create a config file in the destination folder with your database credentials.
 If you have to change it, you will need to edit it there.